-Can I construct bores in NSW under AMR?
+Can I construct bores in NSW under automatic mutual recognition (AMR)?

-To work under the AMR scheme, you must;
+To work under the AMR scheme, you must:

 - hold a valid water bore driller's licence issued in a state besides Queensland - notify your intent to work in NSW and - provide any information required including in relation to your place of residence or work.